samialfhaily/samialfhaily/README.md

 ## Hey, there! 👋

-I'm a passionate and curious computer science student who enjoys working with software and building iOS and web apps.
-I like devoting time to working on side projects to further increase my knowledge on different aspects of computers and learn new technologies.
+I am a software engineer and computer science student with a passion for building innovative and user-friendly software.
+I am currently in my third year at the Technical University of Munich.
+I have experience in a variety of programming languages, including Swift, Java, and TypeScript.
+I am also proficient in data structures and algorithms.

 ---